• Bike Rental

 Bikepacking gear

 Choosing the right routes and trails for your Ebike touring is essential.
 Not all trails are suitable for electric bikes, particularlly in the USA where ebikes can be more powerful, and laws regarding their use can vary.
-In Europe, ebikes can generally be used on any trails and routes used by regular bicycles, unless they exceed the 25 km/h assited speed limit.
+In Europe, ebikes can generally be used on any bike trails used by regular bicycles, unless they exceed the 25 km/h assited speed limit.
 Here are some tips:

 - Check if your bike is allowed on the trails you plan to ride.